-Mercedes is a senior correctional officer for the Federal Bureau of Prisons, working at a correctional facility in Ayers, Mass., and is a Latino black American from the Dominican Republic.
-Starting in September 2006, Mercedes was subjected to sexually-provocative comments from a same-sex coworker which were made at work in the presence of inmates.
-The complainant became concerned that these comments were undermining his authority as a corrections officer in the eyes of the inmates — a situation which could place him in danger — as they were further creating tension with his coworkers.
+Mercedes is a senior correctional officer for the Federal Bureau of Prisons, working at a correctional facility in Ayers, Massachusetts, and is a Latino-Black American from the Dominican Republic.
+Starting in September 2006, Mercedes was subjected to sexually-provocative comments from a same-sex co-worker which were made at work in the presence of inmates.
+The complainant became concerned that these comments were undermining his authority as a corrections officer in the eyes of the inmates – a situation which could place him in danger – as they were further creating tension with his coworkers.
 He complained to a manager, who dismissed the conduct by the harasser on the basis that the coworker was just “weird.”
 Two other male coworkers (one white and one Hispanic) testified that they were subjected to similar conduct by the same coworker.
-The white coworker described the harasser as a racist.
+The white co-worker described the harasser as a racist.

 Mercedes asked the harasser at the time if he was looking for a fight, to which the harasser did not respond.
 Mercedes, several coworkers and other individuals outside the prison who happened to be listening to that frequency (including several local firefighters) testified that they interpreted the statement as the harasser challenging Mercedes to a fight.
 Mercedes reported this to his supervisor and requested that the police be notified.
 The supervisor instead told Mercedes and the harasser to write memoranda concerning the incident, leading Mercedes to believe that the matter was not being taken seriously by agency management.
 Later, after an internal investigation, the agency transferred the harasser to a different unit, although friends of the harasser remained in Mercedes’ unit, causing Mercedes to fear possible retaliation.